ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 php bin/console ibexa:migrations:migrate --file=2024_07_25_07_00_non_translatable_product_categories.yaml
 ```

-#### Update webserver configuration
+#### Update web server configuration

-Adjust the webserver configuration to prevent direct access to the `index.php` file when using URLs consisting of multiple path segments.
+Adjust the web server configuration to prevent direct access to the `index.php` file when using URLs consisting of multiple path segments.

 See [the updated Apache and nginx template files](https://github.com/ibexa/post-install/pull/70/files) for more information.